Monkeystation/photanol-com/src/pages/index.md

     file: /img/intro_video.mp4
     poster: /img/intro_video_poster.jpg
 mission:
-  pretitle: TRANSFORMING THE INDUSTRY TO BIOFUEL
+  pretitle: POWERED BY NATURE AND HUMAN INGENUITY
-  title: We exist to restore balance on our planet.
+  title: We exist to restore balance on the planet.
   video_item:
     label: Watch brandmovie
     link: ijMRUWfbp88
 solution:
-  pretitle: WITH THE PLATFORM TECHNOLOGY FOR ANY COMPOUND
+  pretitle: THE FUTURE LOOKS DIFFERENT
-  title: We are leading the circular chemistry revolution.
+  title: The future is circular.
   animation:
     title1: "Oil is used to create the chemicals to create products "
     title2: Products are made and delivered to shops